chaos-genius/chaosgenius-docs/docs/Dashboard/DeepDrills.md

 ![DeepDrills Results](/img/kpi-and-dashboard/DeepDrills.png)

-The KPI in this example is `Uber Rides` When creating this KPI, it was set up to be a `Sum` aggregation of the `num_rides` column.
+The KPI in this example is `Lyft Rides` When creating this KPI, it was set up to be a `Sum` aggregation of the `num_rides` column.

 Let's take a deeper look at these results!

 At the top, you'll see a summary of your KPI column represented with Panel Metrics and a Time Series plot.

-## Panel Metrics
+## Summary Panel

 ![Panel Metrics](/img/kpi-and-dashboard/panel_metrics.png)

-Chaos Genius produces panel metrics from the KPI column to display how the KPI column across various metrics has changed between our two groups of data.
-For example, here, the total rides were 741874 Last Month, and 775337 This Month.
-Between Last month and This Month, the KPI `Uber Rides` increased by 33463!
+Chaos Genius produces a summary panel of your metrics from the KPI column and places them at the top for quick viewing.
+You can examine the values for both the current time range and the previous time range.
+We also provide a comparison between the two time ranges.

-In addition to the KPI value, you can also see related statistics like Mean, Count, Median, Max and Min to check the data distribution.
+For example, here, we've selected our time range to be the Last 30 days.
+The total rides were 571K in the Previous Period (17th Dec 2021 - 16th Jan 2022) and 608K in the current period (17th Jan 2022 - 16th Feb 2022).
+You can clearly see that the rides increased by 37.2K which is about 6.52%.

 ## Time Series Plot